bugbiteme/EMC-NorCal-SE-AlexaChallenge-2016/webappform/README.md

 # webappform
+This is the structure for the web api which will accept url parameters.
-This is a skeleton project for creating a python project using the web.py framework
+It is using the web.py framework

 #prereqs